FuelLabs/fuels-ts/apps/docs/src/guide/contracts/logs.md

 # Working with Contract Logs

-When you log a value within a contract method, you can generates a log entry that is added to the log receipt, and the variable type is recorded in the contract's ABI.
+When you log a value within a contract method, you can generate a log entry that is added to the log receipt, and the variable type is recorded in the contract's ABI.
 The SDK enables you to parse these values into TypeScript types.

 ## Simple Logs